 Moto Tag 2 and AirTag 2 are not really competitors so much as two answers to the same precision-finding question for different platforms.
 If you own an iPhone, AirTag 2 is the easier and cheaper choice: second-gen U2 UWB, Apple Watch support, $29 entry price, deep ecosystem integration, and the airline Share Item Location workflow.

 If you carry an Android 16 flagship and want centimeter-class Channel Sounding precision plus the longest CR2032 cycle in the category, Moto Tag 2 is the answer.
-The $14 premium over AirTag 2 pays for Bluetooth 6.0, IP68 water resistance, and 500 days of battery on a $1 coin cell.
+At $29.99 it now costs the same as AirTag 2, and that buys Bluetooth 6.0, IP68 water resistance, and 500 days of battery on a $1 coin cell.
 The trade-off is Find Hub lock-in and the requirement for a current Android flagship to unlock the headline precision feature.

 Frequently Asked Questions